flynncheng/medusajs-jewellery/README.md

 npx playwright install # Only for the first time in a new environment npm run test:e2e
 ```

+In the local environment, visual testing is disabled.
+The terminal will display the message `[percy] Percy is not running, disabling snapshots.`.
+By default, the visual testing only runs in GitHub Actions.

 ### Enable Edge runtime (optional)